rtcwmp-com/rtcwPro/docker-scripts/README.md

 By default, `git clone <url>` will check out the master branch, but for development we'll use the develop branch of rtcwPro.

-Check out the rtcwPro develop branch: `git clone -b feature/dockerbuild https://github.com/rtcwmp-com/rtcwPro`
+Check out the rtcwPro develop branch: `git clone -b develop https://github.com/rtcwmp-com/rtcwPro`

 Change directory to the rtcwPro docker-scripts area: `cd rtcwPro/docker-scripts`